First Drive: 2018 Kia Rio Hatchback Review

-Quebec City, QC – Gone are the days of the uninspiring, poorly designed, my-Dad-made-me-drive-this small car.
-Today’s era of subcompact sedans and hatchbacks – with the likes of the Hyundai Accent, Honda Fit, Toyota Yaris, Nissan Micra, and others – have stepped up their game on every level, from sleeker styling and better driving dynamics to more excellent cabins with more features and additional cargo space.
+Gone are the days of the uninspiring, poorly designed, my-Dad-made-me-drive-this small car.
+Today’s era of subcompact sedans and hatchbacks – with the likes of the Hyundai Accent, Honda Fit, Toyota Yaris, Nissan Micra, and others – has stepped up its game on every level, from sleeker styling and better driving dynamics to more excellent cabins with more features and additional cargo space.

 silver 2018 Kia Rio Hatchback sideview on the street in front of large tree